-10. Records of waste
+Records of waste

-The operators shall maintain records of the monthly receipt of waste and shall make them available to the Local Planning Authority at any time upon request.
-This should include separate tonnages of waste throughput for the WTS, IVC, MRF, and HWRC.
+From the date on this decision notice the operators shall maintain records of the monthly receipt of waste at the HWRC and shall make them available to the Local Planning Authority at any time upon request.
 All records shall be kept for at least 24 months following their creation.